-Virtual meet-and-greets
+Meet-and-greets

-Because I am committed to getting to know you, starting in Week 2, I will be hosting weekly virtual "Meet the Professor" sessions.
-These will be small, one-hour virtual gatherings of no more than 10 students, with no agenda other than for me to get a chance to know you, for you to get to know some of your classmates, and for us to discuss anything that interests us about the class or beyond.
-Sessions will be held from 5-6PM on Thursdays (i.e., just after virtual class has ended), and student will sign up in advance.
+Because I am committed to getting to know you, starting in Week 2, I will be hosting weekly "Meet the Professor" sessions.
+These will be small, one-hour gatherings of no more than 10 students, with no agenda other than for me to get a chance to know you, for you to get to know some of your classmates, and for us to discuss anything that interests us about the class or beyond.
+Sessions will be held from 12-1PM on Thursdays, and student will sign up in advance.
+I will hold 8 in-person meetings, and 2 online meetings to accommodate student schedules.
+An incentive to come to one of the in-person sessions is that I will provide free beverages (e.g., coffee or tea) for all in-person attendees!
 While these sessions are not mandatory, you are strongly encouraged to sign up for one, and will receive 2 automatic participation points if you attend one.
 Please note that due to space constraints, students can sign up for a maximum of one Meet-the-Professor session, and will not receive participation points beyond the maximum of 2 for this activity.

-Psychology Department Missed Term Work Policy, WINTER 2021:
+Psychology Department Missed Term Work Policy, WINTER 2023: